Malek452/quizzzApp/README.md

-# Getting Started with Create React App
+# Quiz App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a small quiz application built with [Create React App](https://github.com/facebook/create-react-app).

+## Running the Quiz App

+1. Install dependencies with `npm install`.
+2. Start the development server using `npm start`.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser to play the quiz.

 ## Available Scripts